-Roaring Fork, Garfield County School Districts take step forward in early education development
+Roaring Fork, Garfield County school districts take step forward in early education development

 Both school boards unanimously approved their endorsements of the coalition in their meetings.

 “I can’t see why we wouldn’t,” Garfield County Re-2 school board president Anne Guettler said during the board’s discussion.
-“The advocacy piece is really important to me as well and having multiple groups speak with one voice gives us more power at the state level.”
+“The advocacy piece is really important to me as well, and having multiple groups speak with one voice gives us more power at the state level.”

-At the same Roaring Fork Schools board meeting last week, board members heard a final presentation on a tax mill levy override proposal which would raise property taxes.
+At the same Roaring Fork Schools board meeting last week, board members heard a final presentation on a tax mill levy override proposal that would raise property taxes.
 The purpose would be to raise funds to increase employee salaries as teachers face many of the same cost of living issues that complicate early childhood development.
-The board will vote to approve putting the mill levy on the November ballot in their Aug.
+The board will vote to approve putting the mill levy on the November ballot in its Aug.
 25 meeting.

 The fixes for the crises aren’t simple, Langenhuizen said.
 The coalition is designed for a “marathon, not a sprint.”